Inheritance Tax Calculator

 Understanding Inheritance Tax (IHT)

 Inheritance Tax is a tax on the estate (the property, money, and possessions) of someone who's died.
 Understanding the key allowances can significantly reduce the amount of tax paid.
+For a complete financial picture, use this alongside our main take home pay calculator.

 The Nil Rate Band (NRB)